Shtekata/task-manager/README.md

 - move tasks only one category left or right, with keep pressed left mouse button.

+- move to a done category only if the task has a solution.

 - edit task, when double click on the task or on the corresponding button.

 - view details of the task, when click on the details task button.